DominicSerranoC14/Querying-With-SQLite/README.md

   ORDER BY InvoiceLineId ASC
   `

-- Provide a query that shows the # of invoices per country.
-HINT: GROUP BY
+- 13. Provide a query that shows the # of invoices per country.
+HINT: GROUP BY `SELECT BillingCountry, Count(InvoiceId) AS Invoices FROM Invoice GROUP BY BillingCountry
+  `

 - Provide a query that shows the total number of tracks in each playlist.
 The Playlist name should be include on the resultant table.
 - Provide a query that shows all the Tracks, but displays no IDs.
 The resultant table should include the Album name, Media type and Genre.
 - Provide a query that shows all Invoices but includes the # of invoice line items.